The Tornados: Later years

-Rhythm guitarist George Bellamy is the father of Matt Bellamy, the front man for British alternative rock band Muse.
+The rhythm guitarist, George Bellamy, is the father of Matt Bellamy of the alternative rock band Muse.

 They re-formed as The New Tornados in the early 1970s as the backing group for Marty Wilde, Billy Fury and others on a year-long UK Rock n Roll Tour.
-They continued for another few years with lead guitarist Tony Cowell and drummer Jon Werrell touring with original members Norman Hale and Heinz Burt, plus "The King of Rock Roll" Carl Simmons.
+They continued for another few years with lead guitarist Antz Cowell, bassist Willie Bath, saxophonist Robin Foster and drummer Jon Werrell.
+They also toured with original members Norman Hale and Heinz Burt, plus "The King of Rock Roll" Carl Simmons.
 The group was often part of a 1960s package with other artists, including Wee Willie Harris and Screaming Lord Sutch.

-Jon Werrell loaned his Silver Premier drum kit to John Bonham when Led Zeppelin played their famous impromptu December 1975 gig at Behans St Helier while tax exiles in Jersey.
+During a break in touring, Jon Werrell loaned his Silver Premier drum kit to John Bonham when Led Zeppelin played their famous impromptu December 1975 gig at Behans St Helier while tax exiles in Jersey.

 In 1975, Clem Cattini, Roger LaVern, Heinz Burt and George Bellamy reunited and released a version of "Telstar" as the 'Original Tornados'.
 In the 1970s, Billy Fury formed a new backing band called Fury's Tornados with a completely unrelated line-up.
-They also recorded and released a version of "Telstar" in the mid 1970s.
+They also recorded and released a version of "Telstar" in the mid-1970s.

 In 1996, Ray Randall wrote and recorded a three-track CD with Bryan Irwin and Stuart Taylor, using the band name Ray Randall's Tornados, as a tribute to the late Joe Meek, 30 years after Meek's death.
 Randall has since recorded a solo album entitled Polly Swallow (1997).

+In 2002, The Tornados performed at the Pipeline Instrumental Rock Convention in London but with Clem Cattini as the only original member.

 In 2007, Panda Bear sampled two Tornados songs on his album Person Pitch.